 3. Don’t compromise on breaks

-Create a culture which values breaks rather than rewards those who work through their lunch.
+Create a culture that values break rather than rewards those who work through their lunch.
 Various studies have proven that taking a break actually improves our mental ability, so those who don’t make time for them are essentially hurting company productivity anyway!
-Making staff take a break also means employees likely to spend non-work time together which helps to build empathy with each other.
+Making your employees take a break also means employees are likely to spend non-work time together which helps to build empathy with each other.